The Optometry department is the largest provider of specialist hospital Optometry services in the Yorkshire region.

 Click here to find out more about our dispensing services.

-Our present Pre-Registration Optometrist started her thirteen month training contract with us in August 2017 and has just successfully completed her first external assessment by her first assessor.
+Our present Pre-Registration Optometrist started her thirteen month training contract with us in August 2017 and has just successfully completed her second external assessment by her first assessor.

 Our previous two Pre-Registration Optometrists successfully completed their final exams in July 2016 and 2017 respectively to complete their Pre-registration period (PRP) and are now working for us as qualified optometrists in our newly created Resident Optometrist role.

 We appointed our Pre-Registration Optometrist for the post in August 2018 earlier this year.

 In order to become a registered Optometrist you must successfully complete a degree in Optometry followed by a period of supervised training in an Optometry practice, with a number of assessments and a final practical examination.